MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/hybrid-azure-ad-join-user-flow.md

     >
     > Additional screens such as License Terms, Privacy, Language, and Keyboard may appear before the Enrollment Status Page (ESP) depending on how the Autopilot profile was configured at the [Create and assign Autopilot profile](hybrid-azure-ad-join-autopilot-profile.md) step.

-1. The Enrollment Status Page (ESP) displays progress during the provisioning process across three phases:
+1. The ESP displays progress during the provisioning process across three phases:

    - **Device preparation** (Device ESP)
    - **Device setup** (Device ESP)